IgorMarques/GemCounter/README.md

-# GemCounter
+# SlackAndGemsCounter
-Random project that, given an specific json with the blame of the gemfile of a group of projects, counts each time each developer added a gem to each project
+Random project that, given an specific json with the blame of the gemfile of a group of projects, counts each time each developer added a gem to each project.
+Can also count some slack stuff (mentions per user, @channels per user and messages sent by user, all by channel).

 ## Running